snowtrack/snowfs/README.md

 ## TypeScript / C++ backport

 `SnowFS` is currently written in TypeScript.
 It is a great language to write powerful and performant I/O bound prototypes.
-There is a basic and experimental **C/C++** backport, but we are looking for maintainers to get things finally rolling.
+We are aware of the demand for a C++ implementation, and due to our roots as C++ developers, we are very interested in a backport as well.
+It would make SnowFS easier to integrate into other projects.
 If you have comments, ideas or recommendations, please let us know.

 ### Running benchmarks